tri-cods/Ed-Minimal-Editions/_texts/ColorMixingGuideForArtistsPaintersDecoratorsPrintingPressmen.md

 - MIXING TINTS
 - TO MATCH SPECIAL COLORS
 - ORIGIN AND DEFINITION OF COLORS.
+- COMPLEMENTARY AND HARMONIOUS COLOR COMBINATIONS
+- COLOR MIXTURES BY PARTS
+- TINT MIXTURES BY PARTS
+- COLOR MIXTURES
 ---

 # Proportions for MIXING ALL KNOWN COLORS